 You’ll be able to come and go as you please, giving you the chance to participate in normal life while still having a safe, sober base to return to at the end of the day.

-A key to staying sober is having a strong support system to keep you from falling into your old drug and alcohol habits.
-Our sober living house in Denver, Colorado gives you the opportunity to build life-long friendships with people who have gone through similar struggles and know how important it is to stay sober.
+At The Raleigh House, you the opportunity to build life-long friendships with people who have gone through similar struggles and know how important it is to stay sober.

-But it isn’t just the people you’re living with and spending time with in treatment who can help you on your recovery journey.
+But it isn’t just the people you’re living with and spending time within treatment who can help you on your recovery journey.
 The weekend barbecues at The Ranch and our alumni group meetings on Tuesday evenings are filled with individuals who understand your struggles and are excited to support your recovery.

 Your family and friends are also a major part of your support system.
 We provide countless opportunities for you to reconnect with family members and heal from the damage of addiction together.